-Simple, a little spicy with over the top texture and flavor; this healthy vegetarian black eyed peas recipe is a one pot meal!
+Simple, a little spicy with over the top texture and flavor!
+Like my Harissa Stewed Black Eyed Peas and Greens, this healthy vegetarian black eyed peas recipe is a one pot meal!
 This recipe is also vegan and gluten free.

 A Hearty Pantry Staple and Not Just for New Years